vfarcic/devops24/manuscript/01-sts.md

 Now that you have a repository with the examples we'll use throughout the book, we should create a cluster unless you already have one.

 For this chapter, I'll assume that you are running a cluster with **Kubernetes version 1.9** or higher.
-Further on, I'll assume that you already have an **nginx Ingress Controller** deployed, that **RBAC** is set up, and that your cluster has a **default StorageClass**.
+Further, I'll assume that you already have an **nginx Ingress Controller** deployed, that **RBAC** is set up, and that your cluster has a **default StorageClass**.
 If you are unsure about some of the requirements, I prepared a few Gists with the commands I used to create different clusters.
-Feel free to choose whichever suits you the best, or be brave and roll with your own.
+Feel free to choose whichever suits you the best, or be brave and roll your own.
 Ideally, you'll run the commands from every chapter on each of the Kubernetes flavors.
 That way, you'll not only learn the main subject but also gain experience in running Kubernetes in different combinations and, hopefully, make a more informed decision which flavor to use for your local development as well as for production.

 The Gists with the commands I used to create different variations of Kubernetes clusters are as follows.

 * [docker4mac.sh](https://gist.github.com/06e313db2957e92b1df09fe39c249a14): **Docker for Mac** with 2 CPUs, 2GB RAM, and with **nginx Ingress** controller.
 * [minikube.sh](https://gist.github.com/536e6329e750b795a882900c09feb13b): **minikube** with 2 CPUs, 2GB RAM, and with `ingress`, `storage-provisioner`, and `default-storageclass` addons enabled.
-* [kops.sh](https://gist.github.com/2a3e4ee9cb86d4a5a65cd3e4397f48fd): **kops in AWS** with 3 t2.small masters and 2 t2.medium nodes spread in three availability zones, and with **nginx Ingress** controller (assumes that the prerequisites are set through [Appendix B](#appendix-b)).
+* [kops.sh](https://gist.github.com/2a3e4ee9cb86d4a5a65cd3e4397f48fd): **kops in AWS** with 3 t2.small masters and 2 t2.medium nodes spread across three availability zones, and with **nginx Ingress** controller (assumes that the prerequisites are set through [Appendix B](#appendix-b)).
 * [minishift.sh](https://gist.github.com/c9968f23ecb1f7b2ec40c6bcc0e03e4f): **minishift** with 2 CPUs, 2GB RAM, and version 1.16+.
 * [gke.sh](https://gist.github.com/5c52c165bf9c5002fedb61f8a5d6a6d1): **Google Kubernetes Engine (GKE)** with 3 n1-standard-1 (1 CPU, 3.75GB RAM) nodes (one in each zone), and with **nginx Ingress** controller running on top of the "standard" one that comes with GKE.
 We'll use nginx Ingress for compatibility with other platforms.
 Feel free to modify the YAML files if you prefer NOT to install nginx Ingress.
 * [eks.sh](https://gist.github.com/5496f79a3886be794cc317c6f8dd7083): **Elastic Kubernetes Service (EKS)** with 2 t2.medium nodes, with **nginx Ingress** controller, and with a **default StorageClass**.